chrisclark/blog/content/how-celery-chorn-synchronization-works.md

 # How Celery Chord Synchronization Works

 Celery is a powerful tool for managing asynchronous tasks in Python.
-The basic model is your synchronous Python code pushes a task (in the form of a serialized message) into a message queue (the Celery "broker", which can be a variety of technologies - Redis, RabbitMQ, Memcached, or even a database), and worker processes pull tasks off
+The basic model is synchronous Python code pushes a task (in the form of a serialized message) into a message queue (the Celery "broker", which can be a variety of technologies - Redis, RabbitMQ, Memcached, or even a database), and worker processes pull tasks off